martinkearn/Content/Demos/Machine Learning and Cognitive/ML Studio Car Sales.md

 Experiments > New > Black experiment

+## Add data set

 Drag `Car price data.csv` to the canvas (Saved Datasets > My Datasets)

 Visualize the dataset (Right-click the output port > Visualise)

-## Pre-process data

-Remove the `normalized-losses` column
+## Remove the normalized-losses column
-* Drag the Data Transformation > `Select Columns in Dataset` module
+Drag the Data Transformation > `Select Columns in Dataset` module

-* Connect to the `Car price data.csv`
+Connect to the `Car price data.csv`

-* `Launch column selector`
+Launch `column selector`
 * With Rules > All Columns > Exclude `normalized-losses`

-Clean data by removing rows with missing values
+## Clean data - remove rows
-* Drag the Transforms > `Clean missing data` module
+Drag the Transforms > `Clean missing data` module

-* Connect to the `Select Columns in Dataset` module
+Connect to the `Select Columns in Dataset` module

-* Cleaning mode = "Remove entire row"
+Cleaning mode = "Remove entire row"

 Run the experiment and observe green ticks

-## Choose an ML algorithm
-Now we'll apply an ML algorithm to our cleaned, filtered data

-Split training and testing data into two sections
+## Split data
-* Drag the Data Transformation > Sample & Split > `Split Data` module
+Drag the Data Transformation > Sample & Split > `Split Data` module

-* Connect to output of `Clean Missing Data`
+Connect to output of `Clean Missing Data`

-* `Fraction of rows in the first output dataset` to 0.75
+`Fraction of rows in the first output dataset` to 0.75

 Run the experiment (this allows the cleaning modules to pass definitions down the workflow)

-Add Linear Regression algorithm
+## Add Linear Regression
-* Drag the Machine Learning > Initialize Model > Regression > `Linear Regression` module
+Drag the Machine Learning > Initialize Model > Regression > `Linear Regression` module

-* PLace next to the `Split data` module
+PLace next to the `Split data` module

-Train the model
+## Train the model on Price
 * Drag the Machine Learning > Train > `Train Model` module
 * Connect the left input to `Linear regression`
 * Connect the right input to the left output of `Split Data`